chocolatey/docs/input/en-us/central-management/usage/website/administration/settings/website.md

 1. Open the CCM Site in the browser.
 1. Login with the `ccmadmin` user.
-1. In the left hand menu click on `Administration` and then `Settings`.
+1. In the left-hand menu click on `Administration` and then `Settings`.
 1. Click on the `Website` tab in the `Settings` screen.

     ![Chocolatey Central Management Website Settings](/assets/images/ccm/setup/website/website-settings.png)